Fixing OpenClaw Configuration: Beyond the Built-in Doctor Tool

 Step 5: Standardize AGENTS.md

-Many failures are not in Docker but in overly vague agent role descriptions.
+Many failure cases are not related to Docker but stem from overly vague agent role descriptions.
 Ask Claude Code to review and standardize:

-- Main agent acts as orchestrator and always receives user requests directly.
+- Main agent acts as an orchestrator, always on standby to receive user requests.

 - Sub-agents report checkpoints at each milestone.

-- Main agent aggregates results and responds consistently.
+- Main agent synthesizes results and responds consistently.

-- [ ] Service starts up stably after restart.
+- [ ] Service starts up stably after a restart.

 - [ ] No more recurring startup errors in the new logs.